• ECTS

 Objectives

-General notions of ecology and evolution based on the study of plant diversity in a tropical environment - Ability to characterize a plant (morphology and anatomy, architecture) - Ability to identify relevant characters for the identification of tropical plants - Understanding of the evolutionary mechanisms and phylogeny of terrestrial plants
+General notions of ecology and evolution based on the study of plant diversity in tropical environments - Ability to characterize a plant (morphology and anatomy, architecture) - Ability to identify relevant characters for the identification of tropical plants - Understanding of evolutionary mechanisms and the phylogeny of terrestrial plants.

 Read more